 In addition to petitions for more funds during the current fiscal year, JAB may submit a maximum one petition for more funds for the following fiscal year.
 This petition may be submitted at any time in the Spring semester.
 While the petition will be approved in the current fiscal year, the funds will be transferred from the succeeding fiscal year’s budget at the start of that fiscal year.

-Community Boards may petition for a maximum of $750 in additional funds per fiscal year.
+Permanent RSOs may petition for a maximum of $750 in additional funds per fiscal year.

 Article V – Allocation Board